KDE/kf5book/new-app/new-app.md

 ### Reading the configuration

-Now the final step is to read the configuration on startup of the application, so that the choice of the user is remebered.
+Now the final step is to read the configuration on startup of the application, so that the choice of the user is remembered.

 This is done in the `plotFuture` function: